CLUB AND LEAGUE ROLES

-The role of a chairperson is to oversee the running of the club/league and ensure that it is run efficiently and managed appropriately.
-They will lead club/league meetings and provide leadership in all areas such as club tournaments, etc.
+The role of a chairperson is to oversee the running of the club or league and ensure that it is run efficiently and managed appropriately.
+They will lead club or league meetings and provide leadership in all areas.

 The Secretary is one of the most important roles in a club or league.
-The main point of contact for Amateur FA, team managers and clubs/leagues, the Secretary will look after the administrative duties for the club/league.
+The main point of contact for the Amateur FA, team managers, clubs and leagues, the Secretary will look after the administrative duties for the club or league.

-The club welfare officer ensures that the club operates a safe, child friendly environment and promotes good practice in line with the club’s Child Protection Policy.
+The club or league welfare officer ensures that the club or league operates a safe, child friendly environment and promotes good practice in line with the relevant Child Protection Policy.

 A club fixtures secretary will be responsible for organising pitches for home games, liaising with opposition and officials and ensuring that the club’s teams can play all their games.
 The league fixtures secretary organises fixtures for the teams in the league.